tlaverdure/laravel-echo-server/README.md

 ```

 ## Cross Domain Access To API
-Cross domain access can be specified in laravel-echo-server.json file by changing `allowCors` in `apiOriginAllow` to `true`.
-You can then set the CORS origin domain you want to allow, the http allow methods as a comma separated string (only GET and POST works as of right now) and the allow headers to allow to the API to receive.
+Cross domain access can be specified in the laravel-echo-server.json file by changing `allowCors` in `apiOriginAllow` to `true`.
+You can then set the CORS Access-Control-Allow-Origin, Access-Control-Allow-Methods as a comma separated string (GET and POST are enabled by default) and the Access-Control-Allow-Headers that the API can receive.

 Example below: